rainstf/mdpreview/README.md

 cd $HOME/.local/share/nvim/lazy/mdpreview && bash ./install.sh
 ```

-The above shell command will automate the build and install process.
-But doing it manually is probably safer.
+The above shell command automates the build and install process, but performing it manually might be safer.

 ### Build It Manually

-Alternatively, you could execute the commands manually:
+Alternatively, you could execute the commands:

 1. `cd $HOME/.local/share/nvim/lazy/mdpreview/binary`